 First, add the PPA repository and install Bitcoin open a terminal window:

-Finally, install Bitcoin core itself.
-Enter “Y” when asked asked for permission to continue:
+Finally, install the Bitcoin core itself.
+Enter “Y” when asked for permission to continue:

 Once installed, Bitcoin Core wallet can be started from Unity Dash or your preferred app launcher or Bitcoin Core can be started from the command line with:

 Congratulations!
 You have successfully installed a Bitcoin Wallet.
 Thanks for using this tutorial for installing Bitcoin Core Wallet on Ubuntu 16.04 LTS (Xenial Xerus) system.
 For additional help or useful information, we recommend you check the official Bitcoin Core Wallet website.